dbquarrel/icu4c-xcframework/README.md

 # Requirements

 gmake, ginstall, you can install these with [homebrew](https://docs.brew.sh/Installation) if you don't have them.
-First install [homebrew](https://docs.brew.sh/Installation) by following the link, then:
+Apple's make is gmake just an ancient version, so this may build without having to install these tools, but I haven't tried.
+If you need to, first install [homebrew](https://docs.brew.sh/Installation) by following the link, then:

     brew install make
     brew install coreutils